cortatodo/ESP32-CAM/README.md

 3.  **Run:** After a successful upload, disconnect the wire between GPIO 0 and GND.
 Open the Serial Monitor at a baud rate of 115200 and press the reset button.
 The ESP32-CAM will connect to your WiFi and print its IP address.
 4.  **Access the Web Server:** Open a web browser and enter the IP address shown in the Serial Monitor.
 You will see the web interface, ready to take and display photos.

-Excellent question.
-This is a very common hurdle when working with ESP32 web servers for the first time, and the solution is straightforward.

 The error message `Compilation error: ESPAsyncWebServer.h: No such file or directory` means that the Arduino IDE cannot find the necessary library to understand what `ESPAsyncWebServer` is.